Bogtrotter72/Udvartana-Sports-Therapy-Clinic/README.md

 (2008, p.28) that the positive symbolism attached to the colour include healing, growth, success and youth.

+A pdf of the wireframes is available [here](https://github.com/Bogtrotter72/Udvartana-Sports-Therapy-Clinic/blob/master/wireframes/Udvartana%20Clinic.pdf).

 ## Features
 The lack of a navbar and collapsed menu were chosen to provide a feeling of space and freedom.